Zero-Sum Fictitious Play Cannot Converge to a Point: Fictitious Play Cannot Converge to a Point

 \section{Fictitious Play Cannot Converge to a Point}

 The examples in the previous section show that there exist zero-sum games for which FP fails to converge to a point under any tie-breaking rule.
 A natural next step is to formulate this phenomenon in a general theorem.
-The following two assumptions isolate the key features that were critical in the examples of Section~\ref{sec:motivation}.
+Our first assumption is a normalization of the game.

+\begin{assumption} For a zero-sum game with payoff matrix $A \in \RR^{n \times m}$, neither player has a strictly dominated action. \end{assumption}

+Assumption~\ref{asspt:no_dominated} is natural in view of Assumption~\ref{asspt:boundary} below: if Player~1 had a strictly dominated action, every equilibrium strategy of Player~1 would assign it zero probability, so no equilibrium strategy of Player~1 could be fully mixed.
+It also guarantees that every action of each player is a best response to some mixed strategy of the opponent, since in a finite game any pure action that is never a best response is strictly dominated by some mixed action~\citep{pearce1984rationalizable}.